fabohax/crab/README.md

 <img src="https://bafybeib2q3dv22gkf5jc5vamy653jsvqkvek4ulmqu6ynrmjzlv64zbpde.ipfs.w3s.link/crub.svg" alt="crub" height="180" style="margin:0;"/>

-# crub
+# crab

-<b>crub</b> is a bot written in Ruby that utilizes the [SIDESHIFT API](https://documenter.getpostman.com/view/6895769/TWDZGvjd) to access and analyze financial data related to cryptocurrency trading.
+<b>crab</b> is a bot written in Ruby that utilizes the [SIDESHIFT API](https://documenter.getpostman.com/view/6895769/TWDZGvjd) to access and analyze financial data related to cryptocurrency trading.

 It includes functions such as obtaining market data, managing user accounts, and placing trades based on [Dollar-Cost Averaging](https://www.investopedia.com/terms/d/dollarcostaveraging.asp) (DCA) strategy.
 The script is designed to run automatically at specified intervals using a scheduler, with the aim of optimizing trading strategies and generating profits.